 Ethanol plant slated to bring new jobs to southwest Iowa

 A new ethanol plant is set to open in southwest Iowa under an agreement between Cass County officials and a private company.
-The plant northwest of Atlantic is expected to bring at least 49 jobs to the area.
+The Daily Nonpareil in Council Bluffs reports that the plant northwest of Atlantic is expected to bring at least 49 jobs to the area.

 Start the conversation, or Read more at KWWL-TV Waterloo.